Liber Eliensis: Manuscripts

-The work survives in two complete manuscripts (MS), that of Trinity College, Cambridge MS O.2.1, usually known as the E manuscript; and one in the possession of Ely Cathedral Chapter, usually known as the F manuscript.
+The work survives in two complete manuscripts (MS), that of Trinity College, Cambridge MS O.2.1, usually known as the E manuscript, and one in the possession of Ely Cathedral Chapter, usually known as the F manuscript.
 The E manuscript dates from the late 12th century, and shows three different scribal hands.
 (Note: The manuscript is on vellum on 256 folios in a single column with initials in green and red ink.
 Besides the Liber, the manuscript also has 14 folios at the front which are unnumbered and consist of a Calendar of saints and a list of bishops and abbots of Ely.
-Then there follow the folios with the Liber itself, numbered 1–177.
+Then follow the folios with the Liber itself, numbered 1–177.
 The last parts of the manuscript contains the Inquisitio Eliensis and short vitae on the saints Ædelberga, Ærcongota, Ærmenilda, Sexburga, Werburga, and Wihtburga.)
 The F manuscript dates to the early 13th century, with four scribal hands.
 (Note: This manuscript is on vellum also and consists of 190 folios, numbered 1–188 as two folio numbers have been used twice.
-The text is in two columns with initial letters mainly in green and red with some in blue.
+The text is in two columns with initial letters mainly in green and red, with some in blue.
 The first folio is not part of the Liber and consists of notes on various subjects, including the confessors buried at Ely and the rights of the convent on the Isle of Ely.
 Folios 2–188v are the Liber proper, which is followed by a charter from around 1200 and a note from the 15th century.)
 The E manuscript was given to Trinity College as part of the Gale Collection by Roger Gale in 1738.
 The F manuscript has remained at Ely since its creation, and is the only manuscript at Ely still remaining from the medieval monastic library.